-Your nether bits aren’t the only place a sexually transmitted infection (STI) can land and set up shop.
+Your genitals aren’t the only place a sexually transmitted infection (STI) can land and set up shop.

 “There are many STIs that can occur in areas other than the genitals,” says Michael Ingber, MD, a board certified urologist and female pelvic medicine specialist at The Center for Specialized Women’s Health in New Jersey.